MeadCo/ScriptX.Print.Client/docs-src/readme.md

 2. Provides an emulated version of the MeadCo ScriptX.Add-on for Internet Explorer on Windows platforms.

-In a binary-free environment, the javascript ScriptX.Services Client Library bridges the gap between client devices and the server system providing printing services, regardless of the server’s location:
+In a binary-free environment, the javascript ScriptX.Services Client Library bridges the gap between client devices and the server system providing printing services, regardless of the server&apos;s location:

 * in the cloud at [scriptxservices.meadroid.com](https://scriptxservices.meadroid.com)
 * an on premise Microsoft Windows (x64) Server